MikulasZelinka/book-for-ukraine/README.md

 An open-source implementation of the Czech-Ukrainian book for children, [**Povídání modro-žluté krajiny**](https://ukrajinskaknizka.cz).

-The book isn't available yet (work in progress!), but the web version is available (in 🇨🇿 and 🇺🇦) to browse for free: https://ukrajinskaknizka.cz
+The book has been [succesfully crowdfunded](https://www.donio.cz/ukrajinska-knizka) and is now available!

-More [languages](#languages) are soon to come.
+The web version is available (in 🇨🇿 and 🇺🇦) to browse for free: https://ukrajinskaknizka.cz

 Please, do get in touch ([create an issue!](https://github.com/MikulasZelinka/book-for-ukraine/issues/new)) if you'd like to collaborate on this project in any way, e.g.:

-- help translate or record in(to) your native language,
+- it would be great to support more languages – help translate and/or record in(to) your native [language](#languages),
 - implement any of the [fixes or features mentioned below](#TODO) or in [Issues](https://github.com/MikulasZelinka/book-for-ukraine/issues).

 In short, all forms of contribution are welcome :)